jfwells/wp-united/readme.txt

 Visit [wp-united.com](http://www.wp-united.com) for more information and to view example integrations in the gallery.

+The download includes English, with German and Simplified Chinese translations.

 == Installation ==

 1. Back up the current state of your site, just to be on the safe side.